 Research and Development

 Federal investment in research and development (R&D) supports economic growth, drives down costs for key technologies that can be used domestically and exported abroad, and promotes U.S. leadership on clean energy and climate.
-Investment in R&D for vehicle electrification technologies is driven primarily by the U.S. Department of Energy’s (DOE’s) Office of Energy Efficiency and Renewable Energy (EERE).
-Further R&D for electric vehicles comes from DOE’s National Labs and Advanced Research Projects Agency-Energy (ARPA-E).
+Investment in R&D for transportation efficiency technologies is driven primarily by the U.S. Department of Energy’s (DOE’s) Office of Energy Efficiency and Renewable Energy (EERE).
+Further R&D for transportation efficiency comes from DOE’s National Labs and Advanced Research Projects Agency-Energy (ARPA-E).

-Federal policymakers should increase investment and enact programmatic reforms to ensure DOE focuses on advancing R&D for:
+Federal policymakers should increase investment and enact programmatic reforms to ensure DOE and the Department of Transportation (DOT) focus on advancing R&D for: